Xh4H/Discord.jl/.github/PULL_REQUEST_TEMPLATE.md

 * [ ] Fixed a reported issue (which one?)
 * [ ] Updated documentation

-If you're adding a new feature, please ensure that you've taken care of the following items:
+If you're adding a new feature, please ensure that you take of the following items:

 * [ ] Add unit tests if applicable
 * [ ] Document new or changed functionality